Particl-Community/academy/in-depth/indepth_escrow.rst

     :alt: Particl Marketplace's phases of a deal
     :target: ../_static/media/images/001_phases_of_a_deal.png

-Using Particl's two-party escrow system is a step-by-step process which requires a few manual inputs from you.
+Using Particl's two-party escrow system is a step-by-step process that requires a few manual inputs from you.
 The complete flow of a single transaction, from the moment an order is placed to when the transaction is completed, is as follows.

 .. rst-class:: bignums

-    #. :guilabel:`BIDDING`: The buyer places an order (referred to as a "bid") and waits for the seller to accept it.
+    #. :guilabel:`ORDER REQUEST`: The buyer places an order request and waits for the seller to accept it.
     #. :guilabel:`ACCEPTED`: The seller accepts the bid and now waits for the buyer to send their payment and security deposit into the escrow smart-contract.
     #. :guilabel:`ESCROW`: The buyer sends their payment and security deposit into the escrow smart-contract and now waits for the seller to send their security deposit as well.
     #. :guilabel:`PACKAGING`: The seller has made their security deposit into the escrow smart-contract and is now packaging the order to ship it.